 How to Use CloudWatch Metrics with Lambda

-Your first line of defense in Lambda monitoring is to watch CloudWatch metrics.
-Lambda publishes many metrics to CloudWatch and looking for abnormalities in these metrics is a great way to spot issues in your Lambda functions.
+When you're monitoring Lambda, one of the best ways to keep an eye on things is to watch CloudWatch metrics.
+Lambda publishes many metrics to CloudWatch, and looking for abnormalities in these metrics is a great way to spot issues in your Lambda functions.
 However, some metrics are more valuable than others.
 Here are the ones you should be watching.

 The Invocations metric measures the number of times your function is invoked.
 This metric is particularly important to watch as it has a direct effect on your AWS costs.
 It’s not uncommon to hear about Lambda users who run up big bills when a bug causes their invocations to get out of control.
 Therefore, it’s important to be watching this metric for spikes so you can shut it down before things get out of hand.

-The most useful aggregation for this metric is Sum.
+The most useful aggregation for the Invocations metric is Sum.
 You should set a CloudWatch alarm, but you’ll have to determine a baseline that fits your workload.
 Since it’s a simple threshold alarm and CloudWatch doesn’t have anomaly detection, you’ll probably have to reassess it if your workload changes.